 The Company obtains pricing reports from independent vendors for bonds where prices are not directly observable in the market.
 These bonds are classified as Level 3 in the fair value hierarchy.
 Please refer to Valuation of Financial Assets at Fair Value Through Profit or Loss in Note 3 for further details which describes the weighting of the valuation between observable prices from comparable bonds and the valuation result based on proprietary sector curve discount yields as a key unobservable input in deriving fair value of these investments.
-A 50% weighting to each data point has been applied and the fair value range generated by the two approaches is £1.4 million.
-The sector curve discount yields used range from 5.8% to 10.0%.
-Applying a discount yield +/-2% to the valuation would reduce/increase the fair value at 31 March 2021 by £1.1 million and £2.0m respectively.
+A 50% weighting to each data point has been applied and the fair value range generated by the two approaches is £2.5 million (31 March 2021: 1.4 million).
+The sector curve discount yields used range from 4.0% to 14.0% (31 March 2021: 5.8% to 10.0%).
+Applying a discount yield +/-2% to the valuation would reduce/increase the fair value at 31 March 2022 by £(2.5) million and £2.6 million (31 March 2021: £1.1 million and £2.0 million) respectively.

-The Company makes loans into structures to gain exposure to real estate Secured Debt in the UK and Western Europe.
+The Company makes loans into structures to gain exposure to real estate Secured Debt in the United Kingdom and Western Europe.
 These loans are not traded in an active market and there are no independent quotes available for these loans.
 Such holdings are classified as Level 3 investments.
-The fair value of these loans is linked directly to the value of the real estate loans that the underlying structures invests in, which are determined based on modelled expected cash flows (drawdown principal and interest repayments, and maturity dates) with effective yields ranging from 5.1% to 15.0% (31 March 2020: 4.9% to 24.0%) (the unobservable input).
+The fair value of these loans is linked directly to the value of the real estate loans that the underlying structures invests in, which are determined based on modelled expected cash flows (drawdown principal and interest repayments, and maturity dates) with effective yields ranging from 5.1% to 13.3% (31 March 2021: 5.1% to 15.0%) (the unobservable input).

-Fair value of the real estate loans is adjusted for changes in the credit quality of both the borrower and the underlying property collateral, and changes in the market rate on similar instruments.
+Fair value of the real estate loans is adjusted for changes in the credit quality of both the borrower and the underlying property collateral, and changes in the market rate on similar instruments where changes are material.
 On origination of the loan, the Investment Manager performs due diligence on the borrower and related security/property.
 This includes obtaining a valuation of the underlying property (to assess loan-to-value of the investment).
 In most instances, the terms of the loan require periodic revaluation of the underlying property to check against loan-to-value covenants.
 All the fees associated with the investments (arrangement fees, exit fees, etc.) are paid directly to the Company and not paid to the Investment Manager.

-Previously, many of the Company's investments in loans were made through a Luxembourg based entity, Stornoway Finance S.à r.l. via loan note instruments.
-The majority of the Company's investments are now made through another Luxembourg based entity, ENIV S.à r.l. via separate note instruments.
+Previously, many of the Company's investments in loans were made through a Luxembourg-based entity, Stornoway Finance S.à r.l. via loan note instruments.
+The majority of the Company's investments are now made through another Luxembourg-based entity, ENIV S.à r.l. via separate note instruments.
 As and when market information, such as market prices from recognised financial data providers becomes available, the Company will assess the impact on its portfolio of loans and whether there should be any transfers between levels in the fair value hierarchy.